 Note to Prospective Postdoctoral Fellows: Please contact us only in response to specific advertisements for postdoc positions.
 Unfortunately, we will not be able to respond to email inquiries that are not in response to specific announcements.

-We have recently published a research article in Nature Materials entitled “Tension stimulation drives tissue formation in scaffold-free systems.”
+We have also recently published a research article in Nature Materials entitled “Tension stimulation drives tissue formation in scaffold-free systems,” in which we demonstrate that the self-assembling process can be enhanced by tension toward achieving neocartilage with properties on par with those of native articular cartilage.
 Additionally, we have published “Developing functional musculoskeletal tissues through hypoxia and lysyl oxidase-induced collagen cross-linking” in the Proceedings of the National Academy of Sciences of the United States of America (PNAS) and “Repair and tissue engineering techniques for articular cartilage,” a review article in Nature Reviews Rheumatology regarding current and widely used clinical repair techniques for resurfacing articular cartilage defects.

-Our review of articular cartilage and bone healing in Science entitled “Unlike Bone, Cartilage Regeneration Remains Elusive” remains highly cited.
+Our review of articular cartilage and bone healing in Science entitled “Unlike Bone, Cartilage Regeneration Remains Elusive” describes our approach to cartilage regeneration.
 Science has also issued a podcast interview with Dr. Athanasiou about this publication, which can be accessed by clicking this link.

 As you explore our website, we hope that you gain a better understanding of the key issues and challenges in regenerating cartilage, our main areas of research, the diverse approaches we employ, and most importantly, the people that make up the lab.